 Lindsay has her B.A. in Theatre from New School University in NYC and completed 2 years in Theatre/Film Acting Studies at the American Musical and Dramatic Academy in NYC.
 She has more than 10 years experience teaching ballet, tap, jazz, musical theater and acting classes throughout the Northeast and Midwest.
 Recent youth productions include: Aladdin, Jr., The Drowsy Chaperone, Suessical, Les Miserables, Godspell, and You're a Good Man, Charlie Brown.
-She currently serves as Director of Theater Operations at The Schoolhouse Theater in Croton Falls, NY.
+She currently serves as House Manager for the Hudson Valley Shakespeare Festival in Cold Spring, NY.

 Shannon Gaffney - Musical Director

 John Rue - Artistic Consultant

 John trained at the American Conservatory Theatre in San Francisco and for the past 35 years has appeared in commercials, film and TV.
 His film credits include The Departed, Imaginary People, Labor Day, and You Don’t Know Jack.
-On television he played Moe Stubbs on One Life to Live and has had featured roles in Law and Order, Damages, The Sopranos, The Good Wife, Girls, Blue Bloods, Boardwalk Empire and Orange is the New Black.
-He currently is in his 2nd season as the Director of the CIA in House of Cards, and plays Lynn Goodnough in Steven Spielberg’s Bridge of Spies.
+On television he played Moe Stubbs on One Life to Live and has had featured roles in Law and Order, Damages, The Sopranos, The Good Wife, Girls, Blue Bloods, Boardwalk Empire, Orange is the New Black and Elementary.
+He also had a featured role as the Director of the CIA in House of Cards, and also plays Lynn Goodnough in Steven Spielberg’s Bridge of Spies.
 He is also known as the ESPN Santa.
 John is also the international voice for Mercedes Benz.
 He just finished a film playing the role of Gene Patterson, the editing manager of the Washington post, in Steven Spielberg's new film, The Post, staring Tom Hanks and Meryl Streep.
 Most recently will make a guest appearance in the opening episode of "Bull" this coming fall's TV season.